Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Approximation Algorithms for -Matching and -Edge Cover

 We also point out that by applying techniques in \cite[\S 3.2]{DP14}, the algorithm can be modified to run in time independent of $W$.
 The main idea is to force the algorithm to ignore an edge $e$ for all but $O(\log \epsilon^{-1})$ scales.
-Let $\mu_i = W/2^{i}$ be the maximum possible weight of an edge, matched or unmatched, being eligible during scale $i$.
-Let $\scale(e)$ be the $i$ such that $w(e) \in [\mu_i, \mu_{i-1})$.
-We notice that we can ignore $e$ in any scale $j < \scale(e)$.
+First, we index edges by the first scale that it can ever become eligible.
+Since at scale $i$, $y$-values can drop at most to $W / 2^{i+1}$, any edge with weight below $W / 2^i$ cannot be eligible at scale $i$.
+Let $\mu_i = W/2^i$ and $\scale(e)$ be the unique $i$ such that $w(e) \in [\mu_i, \mu_{i-1})$.
+Notice that we can ignore $e$ in any scale $j < \scale(e)$.
 Moreover, we will also forcibly ignore $e$ at scale $j > \scale(e) + \lambda$ where $\lambda = \log \epsilon^{-1} + O(1)$.
-Ignoring an otherwise eligible edge might cause violation of approximate tightness and approximate domination.
+Ignoring an otherwise eligible edge might cause violations of approximate tightness and approximate domination.
 However, since the $y$-values of free vertices are $O(\epsilon w(e))$ at this point, this violation will only amount to $O(\epsilon w(e))$.